-Sleep study/polysomnography (PSG) is the continuous and simultaneous monitoring and recording of various physiological and pathophysiological parameters during sleep (e.g., brain waves, blood oxygen level, heart rate, breathing rate, and eye and leg movements) for 6 hours or more.
+Sleep study/polysomnography (PSG) is the continuous and simultaneous monitoring and recording of various physiological and pathophysiological parameters during sleep (e.g., brain waves, blood oxygen level, heart rate, breathing rate, and eye and leg movements) for 6 hours or more, together with the review and interpretation of the records by a physician.
 Results are reviewed and interpreted by a physician.
 A comprehensive sleep evaluation must include a sleep history (e.g., snoring, apneas, daytime sleepiness), body mass index (BMI), neck circumference, cardiopulmonary examination, and identification of co-morbid sleep disorders and medical conditions.
 Sleep study/PSG is performed to diagnose various sleep disorders.
-The gold standard for diagnosing obstructive sleep apnea (OSA) is overnight or split-night, technologist-attended facility-based polysomnography (PSG).
-Split-night studies are performed both to diagnose strongly suspected OSA and to evaluate response to continuous positive airway pressure (CPAP) treatment over a one-night period.1 Completing the CPAP titration study on a second night may be appropriate.
-Selected patients without severe comorbid conditions may be appropriate candidates for a portable or home sleep study.
-Two tests may be used in addition to PSG testing.
+The gold standard for diagnosing obstructive sleep apnea (OSA) is overnight or split-night technologist-attended facility-based PSG.
+Split-night studies are performed to diagnose strongly suspected OSA and evaluate response to continuous positive airway pressure (CPAP) treatment over a one-night period.
+Completing the CPAP titration study on a second night may be appropriate.
+Selected patients without severe co-morbid conditions may be used in addition to PSG testing.
 Multiple Sleep Latency Tests (MSLT) measure daytime sleepiness and aid in diagnosing types 1 and 2 narcolepsy and idiopathic hypersomnia.
-Maintenance of Wakefulness Tests (MWTs) measures the ability to stay awake.2
+Maintenance of Wakefulness Tests (MWTs) measures the ability to stay awake.